jadu/pulsar/app/docs/06_Form_helper/Date.md

-Allow the user to pick a specific date from a calendar popover
+Allow the user to pick a specific date from a calendar popover.
+This uses the [Pikaday](https://github.com/dbushell/Pikaday) plugin, additional documentation is available there.

 ----